iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 ## The Wiki For The World

-You write for the whole world, and what is well known for you could not be that obvious abroad.
-If you mention a local practice or phenomena, make sure that the world knows that custom, or provide context.
+You write for the whole world, and what is well known for you could confuse someone from abroad.
+If you mention a local practice or phenomenon, make sure that the world knows that custom, or provide context.
 Keep it general: everyone knows Oktoberfest, but not so much Wiesn, and a Christmas tree is not necessary a Christmas spruce.

 Avoid local or professional slang and idioms like "automagically" or "take a rain check".